ericTrautsch/hep-b-modeling/README.md

 Hepatitis B virus (HBV) remains a major global health issue, affecting millions worldwide.
 Data-driven analysis plays a critical role in understanding patterns of disease progression, treatment responses, and patient outcomes, which can ultimately guide more effective healthcare strategies.

 ### Objective
 The objective of this project is to analyze a provided HBV dataset to uncover key trends related to patient demographics, viral load progression, and treatment outcomes.
-By applying efficient data exploration techniques, the goal is to produce actionable insights that can enhance understanding of HBV-related factors.
+By applying efficient data exploration techniques, the goal is to produce actionable insights that can enhance understanding of HBV-related factors. `HEQ010` is the response value.
+Assumption has been made that prediction is aiming to predict positive cases of HepB, so in this case we're treating 1 = Yes, 0 = No, Refused, Don't Know, or Missing values.

 ### Key Challenges
 - **Data Quality:** Handling potential inconsistencies or missing data entries to ensure reliable analysis.